 “Right now there are millions of loving dogs in every size and shape imaginable waiting anxiously in local shelters for a home of their own.
-By choosing to adopt a dog during Adopt a Dog Month, pet lovers are working to decrease the number of animals left homeless each year—a mission American Humane strives for each day,” says Marie Belew Wheatley, the president and CEO of American Humane Association.
+By choosing to adopt a dog, pet lovers are working to decrease the number of animals left homeless each year-a mission American Humane strives for each day,” said Marie Belew Wheatley, president and CEO of American Humane Association.

 With our economy in crisis and unemployment rates higher than ever, you might be asking yourself if this is really a good time to adopt a dog.
 If you are having trouble making ends meet, by all means pass on adopting.
 However, if you are financially secure, a dog makes a wonderful stress reliever in times like these.
 Dogs also encourage people to exercise, they enhance family and social relationships, and they provide free entertainment.
 Plus, a dog doesn’t care if you live in a small or large house.
 They don’t mind that you haven’t updated your family room furnishings since the 1980s.
 They won’t criticize you for staying in and watching a movie on a Saturday night.
 And best of all, they won’t judge you for eating an entire pint of Ben and Jerry’s Americone Dream even though you’re, ahem, lactose intolerant.

-If you’ve decided that you and your family are ready for a dog, there are some things to consider before you adopt:
+If you’ve decided that you and your family are ready for a dog, here are some things to consider before you adopt:

-• Make sure you are willing to make a 10-15 year commitment to the dog.
+• Make sure you are willing to make a 10- to 15-year commitment to the dog.
 This means if you change jobs, add to your family, move out of state, etc., your dog goes with you.

-• If you have youngsters in the house under 5 years of age, you may want to consider a larger, mellow dog.
+• If you have youngsters in the house under five years of age, you may want to consider a larger, mellow dog.

 • If there are elderly or physically challenged individuals in the house, you will want to avoid extremely active, adolescent dogs.